-The best thing about this recipe is you can freeze the little measured balls of dough and only bake them as needed.
-When I make them I usually pack them up in sets of 4 and take them out when I want to have desert and a few left over as a lunch time treat for the next day.
-They don’t expand too much on the baking sheet, so six or eight might fit if you decide you want more than just one set of four
+You can, and should, freeze measured balls of dough and only bake them as needed.
+When I make them I usually pack them up in sets of 4 and take them out when I want to have desert and maybe a few left over for the next day.

 3 cups all purpose flour

-1 cup pastry flour (or add another cup of all purpose if you don’t have any)
+1 cup pastry flour (or add another cup of all purpose flour)

 1 tsp. baking powder